ParetoQ: Improving Scaling Laws in Extremely Low-bit LLM Quantization: A Hitchhiker’s Guide to Quantization Method Choices

 \subsubsection{Trade-offs}

 We identify two key trade-offs in low-bit quantization for LLMs: (1) Outlier precision vs. intermediate value precision and (2) Symmetry vs. inclusion of ``0" at the output level.

-\textbf{(1) Range clipping} Outliers challenge LLM quantization~\cite{lin2023awq,liu2024spinquant}, especially when using \textit{min-max} ranges for weight quantization for extremely low-bit quantization.
+\textbf{(1) Range clipping} Outliers challenge LLM quantization~\citep{lin2023awq,liu2024spinquant}, especially when using \textit{min-max} ranges for weight quantization for extremely low-bit quantization.
 As seen in Figure~\ref{fig:quantization_method} (b)-(e), \textit{min-max} quantization works at 4 bits but loses accuracy at lower bit-widths.
 On the other hand, range clipping improves lower-bit quantization but harms 4-bit accuracy.
 We refer to range-setting methods based on weight statistics as ``stats-based" approaches.
 The effectiveness of these quantization functions varies with different bit choices.

 Learnable scales, however, optimize quantization ranges as network parameters, balancing outlier suppression and precision.
-Solutions like LSQ~\cite{esser2019learned} and its binary~\cite{liu2022bit} and ternary~\cite{liu2023binary} extensions exist.
-While prior work favored learnable policies for activations but used statistics-based quantization for weights~\cite{liu2023llm}, we find that, with appropriate gradient scaling, learnable scales yield stable, superior performance for weights.
+Solutions like LSQ~\citep{esser2019learned} and its binary~\citep{liu2022bit} and ternary~\citep{liu2023binary} extensions exist.
+While prior work favored learnable policies for activations but used statistics-based quantization for weights~\citep{liu2023llm}, we find that, with appropriate gradient scaling, learnable scales yield stable, superior performance for weights.
 As shown in Figure~\ref{fig:quantization_method} (b)-(e), learnable policies consistently outperform stats-based methods across all bit widths.

 \textbf{(2) Quantization grids} Level symmetry in quantization grids is crucial for lower-bit quantization, yet it is rarely discussed.
 The ``0" in quantization output levels is essential for nullifying irrelevant information, but in even-level quantization (e.g., 2-bit, 3-bit, 4-bit), including ``0" results in imbalanced levels.
 For example, in 2-bit quantization, options like \((-2, -1, 0, 1)\) and \((-1.5, -0.5, 0.5, 1.5)\) exist.
 The former limits representation with only one positive level, while the latter offers a balanced distribution.
-Inspired by this, we propose Stretched Elastic Quant (SEQ), an amendment to LSQ for lower-bit scenarios:
+Inspired by this, we propose Stretched Elastic Quant (SEQ), an amendment to LSQ for lower-bit scenarios: $\mathbf{W}_\mathbf{Q}^i =\alpha\left(\nint{{\rm Clip}\left(\frac{\mathbf{W}_\mathbf{R}^i}{\alpha}, -1, 1\right)\times \frac{k}{2} - 0.5} + 0.5\right) / k \times 2 $.
+Here, \(k\) denotes the number of quantization levels.
+Figure~\ref{fig:31_quantization_function_compare} visualizes quantization grids, showing that SEQ not only balances output quantized levels but also evenly divides the full-precision weight span to quantization levels, which turns out to be crucial for extremely low-bit quantization.
+Figure~\ref{fig:quantization_method} (f)-(i) demonstrate SEQ's superiority in ternary and 2-bit quantization, while LSQ with ``0'' in output level slightly outperforms in 3 and 4-bit cases.